chaopeng/chaosrx/README.md

 # Chaosrx

 Chaosrx is a webservices framework base on Netty and JAX-RS.
-It is fast and easy develop.
+It is fast and simple.

 ## Example